 The Austin Police Department provides up-to-date police reports to the public online.
 These reports include Compstat reports and the Chief's monthly reports.

-Youth Summer Camp is partnership with Kealing Middle School.
-School aged children enjoy four weeks of free summer camp.
+APD Youth Summer Camp partners with the Austin Independent School District so that school aged children enjoy four weeks of free summer camp.
 Participants experience activities, such as bowling, swimming, volleyball and dodge ball and immerse themselves in the study of subjects such as art, history, social justice, the environment, leadership, decision making, and time and money management.